RouxieLM/RDAutomation/readme.md

 - Movies support
 - Files selector (currently, the app downloads all files present in the torrent)
 - Progress bar for downloads
-- Multiple torrent sites (currently, the app is scraping TBP)
+- Multiple torrent sites (currently, the app is scraping TPB)
 - Better search filter
 - Better path management
 - WebUI